2024 Summer Bucket List: Fun and Frugal Summer Activities

 47. Make a DIY beauty recipe and have a spa night.

-48. Go to the lake.
+48. Go to the lake and kayak or canoe.

-49. Ride a ferris wheel.
+49. Ride a Ferris wheel.

 50. Try out a free kids’ workshop at your local home improvement store.

-51. Learn new card games.
+51. Have a game night and learn new card games.

-52. Have a backyard campout.
+52. Enjoy the great outdoors with a backyard campout.

-53. Teach kids how to jump rope (and practice it myself… yikes).
+53. Teach kids how to jump rope.

 54. Make some healthy ice cream sandwiches.